blocks spelling out the letters "IEP"

 Some students with IEPs need help taking notes or a longer allotted time to take tests.
 Ask if the school provides volunteers who take class notes for the student or if live lectures can be taped and replayed later.
 Students who need extra time with exams or lab work might be able to get it, as long as the school and the professor make plans ahead of time.

-High schoolers with IEPs will find that Dean College's Office of Accessibility Services is able to accommodate learning for many different disabilities.
+High schoolers with IEPs will find that Dean College's Office of Accessibility Services is able to accommodate learning for many different challenges.
 Students with a documented disability who need various resources can receive them, from help with meals to assistance in the classroom.
 In addition, Dean College has a number of other services available through the Morton Family Learning Center.
 Find out more today!